 SKAGIT RIVER BALD EAGLE RAFTING

 Beautiful!... and cold.
 There is nothing like spending a morning or afternoon with our professional guide staff while taking pictures and viewing the majesty of the North American Bald Eagle as you meander down the Skagit River.
-Bring your hot cocoa and a loved one, family member, or close friend, as you will have plenty of amazing sites to take in and stories to tell.
+Before you experience the Skagit River bald eagle viewing trip, make sure you bring your hot cocoa and a loved one, family member, or close friend, as you will have plenty of amazing sites to take in and stories to tell.

 These trips fill up fast so make sure to get your reservation in early.

 All of our Skagit River Bald Eagle trips meet at Howard Miller Steelhead Park, located in Rockport, WA.
 The park is fairly easy to find as it is directly beneath and beside the bridge that goes over the Skagit on highway 530 (there is only one such bridge).
 The park itself was named after a well respected Skagit County Commissioner who was a known lover of the river corridor and its amazing fishing.
 A great deal of the recreation in the area can be attributed to this one person.

 At the Howard Miller Steelhead park you will locate your guides.
 Please do arrive early as the park can be quite hectic around the middle of the "Eagle Festival" which goes from Christmas time through the end of January.
 Tourists and photographers come from all around the world to enjoy and witness these spectacular birds, as they migrate south to chase the Chum Salmon on which they feed.